 - Drain off all but 1 tablespoon of the bacon fat.
 Add in the onion and cook until softened, about 5-7 minutes.
 Remove from the heat and set aside.½ yellow onion

-- In a large bowl, whisk the cheese, half-and-half, eggs, salt, pepper, nutmeg, and chives together.1 cup shredded gruyere cheese, 1¾ cups half-and-half, 4 large eggs, ½ teaspoon kosher salt, ¼ teaspoon black pepper, ⅛ teaspoon ground nutmeg, 1 tablespoon chives
+- In a large bowl, whisk the cheese, half-and-half, eggs, salt, pepper, nutmeg, and chives together.1 cup shredded Gruyère cheese, 1¾ cups half-and-half, 4 large eggs, ½ teaspoon kosher salt, ¼ teaspoon ground black pepper, ⅛ teaspoon ground nutmeg, 1 tablespoon chopped fresh chives

 - Arrange the bacon and onions in the bottom of the crust.